AlfrescoLabs/alfresco-environment-validation/src/main/docs/README.txt

 ---------------
 v0.11 NOT YET RELEASED
-     Fixed issue #9: PostgreSQL: add test to ensure implicit int -> boolean typecasts are enabled
+     Fixed issue #9: PostgreSQL: add test to ensure implicit int -> boolean typecasts are enabled Fixed issue #10: Update README to clarify that the tool must be run as the OS user that will run Alfresco Fixed issue #11: MySQL: Test "wait_timeout" system variable, and issue warning if it's below a specific threshold Fixed issue #15: Add check for pdf2swf version Fixed issue #19: Replace handcoded 3rd party application version parsing code with regexes

 v0.10 released 2011-01-14
      Fixed issue #1: Minimum supported JDK version is 1.6.0_21